Skip to content

 With a total area of 31.25 square kilometers and an elevation of 3266 meters, this wetland area was established as a Nature Reserve in 1984.
 It’s a flat area dotted by ponds and surrounded by mountains.
 Right before Winter, you can find some rare black-necked cranes looking for food.

-Reaching Napahai is quite easy since it’s located a few kilometers from the old town.
+Reaching Napahai is easy since it’s only a few kilometres from the old town.
 Visiting the area is a bit more complicated.
 These are the main options:

-• Renting a bike: there are very few rental bike shops and if your time is limited, biking around the whole area is not really an option.
-Also, unlike other places such as Yangshuo, there is no cycle track so you’ll have to be careful.
-So to summarize: this is a good option only if you have the whole day, the weather is nice and you don’t mind the cars.
+• Renting a bike: there are few bike shops, and if your time is limited, biking around the whole area is not an option.
+Also, unlike other places such as Yangshuo, there is no cycle track, so you must be careful.
+So to summarize: this is a good option only if you have the whole day, the weather is nice, and you don’t mind the cars.

-• Renting an electric bike: the same shops that rent bikes also rent electric bikes.
-There is a catch though: the stores are all located in the old town or just outside and this means that by the time you reach Napahai your battery is already 1/4 down.
-You’ll certainly won’t have enough juice left to visit the whole grassland.
+• Renting an electric bike: the same shops also rent electric bikes.
+There is a catch, though: the stores are all located in the old town or just outside, and this means that by the time you reach Napahai, your battery is already 1/4 down.
+You certainly won’t have enough juice left to visit the whole grassland.
 This option is only recommended if you want to visit a small area.

-• Hiring a driver: this is the best but also the most expensive option.
+• Hiring a driver is the best option but also the most expensive.
 You can find people around the old town handing out their contact cards.
-Just tell them that you want to visit Napahai 纳帕海 and they will drive you all around the park.
+Tell them you want to visit Napahai 纳帕海, and they will drive you around the park.
 Don’t forget to bargain.
-The good thing is that if you chose this option you can visit the whole area in about three hours and stop wherever you like.
+If you choose this option, you can visit the whole area in about three hours and stop wherever you like.

-There are also a few hotels right into the reserve but in my opinion, they are overrated and overpriced.
+There are also a few hotels in the reserve, but in my opinion, they are overrated and overpriced.
 This is probably the most famous.

 Ganden Sumtseling Monastery 噶丹松赞林